unit-kin/Bank-Management-System-with-Rule-Based-Fraud-Detection/README.md

 Delete all the node modules folders and initiate npm install in both the front-End and the Backend.

+### import the db called fraud-detection in mysqlworkbench

 ### `npm test`

 Launches the test runner in the interactive watch mode.\